NASADatanauts/PaleBlueDot/story/story.md

 ![thumbnail-nasa-big](thumbnail-nasa-big.png "Nasa thumbnail example")

-However, with a little image conversion magic the Pale Blue Dot project generates their own thumbnails which are only 3 KBs more in size but looking much better in 1024x1024:
+However, with a little image conversion (with the [ImageMagick tool](https://www.systutorials.com/docs/linux/man/1-ImageMagick/)) the Pale Blue Dot project generates their own thumbnails which are only 3 KBs more in size but looking much better in 1024x1024:

 ![thumbnail-big](thumbnail-big.jpg "PBD thumbnail example")